huntercroxall/huntercroxall.github.io/_posts/2023-12-12-stat386-data-collection.md

 For this project, you need four libraries:
-**pandas**, to convert the data gathered via API key into a data frame **requests**, to call in the data from the OpenFDA API source **seaborn**, to design data visualizations **matplotlib.pyplot**, also to help with the creation of data visualizations
+**pandas**, to convert the data gathered via API key into a data frame **requests**, to call in the data from the OpenFDA API source

-Make sure you install all four of these packages, then you can easily import them into the code using the code below:
+Make sure you install both of these packages, then you can easily import them into the code using the code below:
 ```
 import pandas as pd
 import requests
-import seaborn as sns
-import matplotlib.pyplot as plt
 ```

 ---